Welcoming home a new puppy is one of the greatest experiences in your life.

 You have to train your dog to have a great experience with everyone – humans and dogs.

 This will help you in the future when going to the vet and also when you have to, for example, trim your dog’s nails at home.

 6. Not starting the dog training right away

-As a new dog owner, you always believe that you will have the perfect dog that will know the basic laws of actually being a dog, but that happens almost never.
+As a new dog owner, you always believe that you will have the perfect dog that will know the basic laws of actually being a dog, but that happens rarely.

 You always make excuses that he’s just a puppy and when he will get older he will learn and change.